Trubenova/gridCoal/README.md

 ## Input files and parameters

-GridCoal requires following inputs:
+In order to run the simulations, it is necessary to define the following input files and parameters.

 ### Demographic history input files [txt file, required]

-The demographic history of the collection of demes distributed on a grid is represented by matrix of size $T \times n$ (T rows of n numbers),  $T$ being the number of time points one wishes to define the population sizes at, and $n$ being the number of grid cells.
+The demographic history of the collection of demes distributed on a grid is represented by a matrix of size $T \times n$, where $T$ is the number of time points at which one wishes to define the population sizes and $n$ is the number of grid cells.
 The matrix contains the population sizes of the grid cells at given time points.
-Each row is the flattened two-dimensional grid, indexed from $0$ to $n-1$, defining the sizes of the demes.
-The first line corresponds to the oldest time point.
+Each row is the flattened two dimensional grid, indexed from $0$ to $n-1$, defining the sizes of the subpopulations.
+The first line is the oldest time point.

-Empty demes, i.e. zero population sizes, are not allowed in msprime, thereby in gridCoal.
-To allow for the possibility that populations can go extinct and get recolonized, even repeatedly, upon loading the demography input file we replace all empty demes with population size  $10^{-10}$.
+In \textit{msprime}, a population is not allowed to have size $0$.
+In our case, however, we do not want to exclude the possibility that populations become extinct and the demes are subsequently recolonised, even repeatedly.
+We therefore set populations with size 0 as $10^{-10}$.
+This is done automatically -- before the simulations start, the program replaces any $0$ in the input data with $10^{-10}$.

 #### Example
 InputData.txt: